achrafelfeky/achrafelfeky/README.md

 --------------------------------------------------------------------------------
 ### 2️⃣ [ProTrack](https://github.com/achrafelfeky/ProTrack)
+🧠 Project: Project Management & Task Workflow System (Django REST Framework)

+🔹 Description:
+A powerful backend system built with Django REST Framework for managing projects, tasks, and team collaboration with role-based access control, token authentication, and smart notifications.

+⚙️ Key Features:

+👥 Role-Based Member Management:
+Managers can add members to projects with different roles (Manager,Memeber ).
+Each role defines what actions a user can perform (view, edit, comment, or manage).

+📊 Dynamic Dashboard:
+Every user has a personalized dashboard showing only their assigned tasks, while managers see all project activities and team progress.

+🗂️ Task Assignment System:
+Managers can assign tasks to one or multiple members.
+Members can view and work only on their assigned tasks and add related content or comments.

+🔐 Token-Based Authentication:
+Secure API access with JWT or Token Authentication for all requests.

+🔔 Smart Notification System:

+When a user is added to a project, they receive a notification.

+When assigned a new task, an in-site and email notification is sent.

+Upon task completion, it’s automatically sent to the manager for review (approve / reject / request changes).

+Notifications are sent for approval decisions.

+Tasks include a deadline, with alerts:

+Before the due date

+On the due date

+If overdue → task is automatically marked as expired and locked from further edits.

+🧾 Activity Log & Status Tracking:
+Every important event (assignment, submission, approval, or rejection) is recorded in the ActivityLog for auditing and transparency.

+🏁 Result:

-Project Management & Task Tracking System (Django REST Framework) — A backend system for managing projects, tasks, and team members with role-based permissions, activity logging, comments, and smart notifications.
-Includes a dashboard for managers to assign and track tasks, with full caching for high performance.asks
+A scalable and secure project management API with automated workflows, advanced permissions, and intelligent notifications — enabling smooth collaboration between managers and team members.assign and track tasks, with full caching for high performance.asks

-**Technologies :** Python, Flask, SQLAlchemy, JWT, SQLite, REST API
+🛠️ Tech Stack & Tools:

+Django REST Framework, Django ORM, Token Authentication, Signals, Caching, Custom Permissions, Serializers, Postman, Email Notifications, ActivityLog System